jhjensen/valijson/README.md

 Note that Valijson's `SchemaParser` and `Validator` classes expect you to pass in a `RapidJsonAdapter` rather than a `rapidjson::Document`.
 This is due to the fact that `SchemaParser` and `Validator` are template classes that can be used with any of the JSON parsers supported by Valijson.

+### JSON References ###

+The library is intended to include support for both local and remote JSON References.
+When parsing a schema, a custom `fetchDoc` function can be provided.
+This function should return an Adapter that corresponds to the resource that is being fetched.
+The SchemaParser class takes ownership of fetched Adapters, so a `freeDoc` function should also be provided to ensure that memory used by fetched documents can be freed once parsing is complete.

 ## Test Suite ##

 Valijson's' test suite currently contains several hand-crafted tests and uses the standard [JSON Schema Test Suite](https://github.com/json-schema/JSON-Schema-Test-Suite) to test support for parts of the JSON Schema feature set that have been implemented.